Chroma-CITI/namoros/paper.md

 The system is organized as ROS2 packages:

-- `namoros`: ROS2 nodes to control the robot and interacting with the namosim [1,2] planner within a behavior tree framework
+- `namoros`: ROS2 nodes to control the robot and interacting with the namosim planner within a behavior tree framework
-- `namosim`: The core planner for navigation and multi-robot coordination
+- NAMOSIM: The core planner for navigation and multi-robot coordination
 - `namoros_msgs`: Custom ROS2 message definitions
 - `namoros_gz`: Custom Gazebo plugin for simulating grab and release actions.